-The StudioComm for Surround functions are controlled using the Model 59 Control Console and, if installed, the remote contacts and level control.
-To make things easy to describe, we've divided the StudioComm for Surround functions into five main groups: input source selection, inserts, monitor output general functions, mute/solo, and remote controls.
+The StudioComm for Surround functions are controlled using the Model 59 Control Console and, if installed, the contact inputs and remote level control.
+To make things easy to describe, we've divided the StudioComm for Surround functions into six main groups: Input source selection, inserts, monitor output general functions, mute/solo, bypass function, and remote controls.